Why do we get charged on some work orders and not others?

 - Request for carpet or flooring replacements that are not due to condition, age or routine maintenance and are not part of a renovation or capital renewal project.

-- Purchasing, installing or repairing cabinets, office furniture, partitions, shelving, keyboard trays, etc. that are not part of a renovation or capital renewal project.
+- Installation or repairing of cabinets, office furniture, partitions, shelving, keyboard trays, etc. that are not part of a renovation or capital renewal project.

 - Hanging pictures, plaques, signs, banners, wind dancers, etc.